 There are limited spaces allocated for student groups at our Community Beach Cleanup events.
 Please contact us if your students would like to join one of the upcoming events as a group.

-The upcoming Dec 5 community beach cleanup is going ahead, with special attention on social distancing.
+We will pay special attention on social distancing.
 People must stay in groups no greater than 4 people.
 Please bring a mask, and we encourage reusables.

 Contact us at firstname.lastname@example.org if you are interested to participate.